KehanLong/CBF_Stabilization/README.md

 # CBF Stabilization

-This repository contains the implementations for the paper "Stabilization of Nonlinear Systems through Control Barrier Functions".
-The main idea is to use a Control Barrier Function (CBF), along with a weak candidate (quadratic) Control Lyapunov Function (CLF) to stabilize nonlinear systems.
+This repository contains the implementations for the paper "Stabilization of Nonlinear Systems through Control Barrier Functions", accepted to IEEE CDC 2024.
+The main idea is to use a Control Barrier Function (CBF), along with a weak candidate (quadratic) Control Lyapunov Function (CLF) to stabilize general nonlinear systems.

 ## Dependencies